Shantanu2003-alt/ShantanuMishra-langsmith-MAT496/README.md

 # Module 2 Video 2: Evaluators
 This video explained me that evaluators are the tools which score model answers against the correct answer.
 They can check for things like correctness or similarity, they can be set up in different ways and they make it easy to test many examples at once.
-I added my own example to get a higher semantic similarity score.
+I added my own example in the notebook to get a higher semantic similarity score.

 Original source code file:
 https://github.com/Shantanu2003-alt/ShantanuMishra-langsmith-MAT496/blob/main/sourcecode/evaluators.ipynb